-So you’ve done the open houses, the negotiations and now, finally, you have a signed purchase contract that’s ready to go.
+So you’ve done the open houses, the negotiations and now, finally, you have a signed purchase agreement that’s ready to go.
 What comes next?
 The closing process.
 How long this can drag on for is a question every budding buyer comes to at some point.
 The short answer is, it depends.

 Getting the offer acceptedGetting the offer accepted

-Because you have made an offer this is no guarantee that the sale is done.
+Because you have made an offer, this is no guarantee that the sale is closed.
 Far from it.
 In NYC, the sellers hold most of the cards when it comes to accepting an offer.
 Until they sign the purchase contract, nothing is legally binding.
 They might have multiple offers, and you could find yourself in a “best and final offer” situation.
 There could be some counter offers as you go back and forth with the seller to find an agreeable price.
-But once you’ve got the price and terms hashed out and they’ve signed on the dotted line you can move on to the next step.
+But once you’ve got the price and terms hashed out and they’ve signed on the dotted line, you can move on to the next step.

 How long will the closing take?How long will the closing take?